 Scratches and dings in your car are a pain.
 Professional paint jobs can be expensive, so if you find yourself in a situation where you need to fix something on your vehicle, you might be considering doing it yourself.
 But should you?

-How Much Does it Cost to Paint a Car?

 How Much Does it Cost to Paint a Car Yourself?

-The supplies to paint a car yourself can run from $100 up to $1,500, depending on the materials needed.
+The supplies to paint a car yourself can run from $100 to $1,500, depending on the materials needed.
 The biggest cost of painting a car yourself will likely be the headache that comes along with it.
-The pros often add several of coats of primer, paint, and topcoat to ensure a quality finish.
+The pros often add several coats of primer, paint in your preferred color, and a topcoat to ensure a quality finish.
 Does that sound like something you have the time and energy to commit to?

-If you want to do it yourself, you will need a well-ventilated area where dust and dirt won’t fly onto the wet car and ruin the new paint job while it is drying.
-Mineral spirits to clean the vehicle, sandpaper to remove any grime or rust, masking tape to precisely outline the area you are painting and cover anything you don’t want to be painted.
-You will also need brushes and paint trays, and primer and glossy car paint.
+If you want to do it yourself, you'll need a well-ventilated area where dust and dirt won’t fly onto the wet car and ruin the new paint job while it's drying.
+You'll also need sandpaper to remove any grime or rust, masking tape to precisely outline the area you're painting and to cover anything you don’t want to be painted.
+You'll also need a spray gun, primer, and glossy car paint.

-For a professional looking job, you will need specialized tools and a lot of patience.
-Unless you are just fixing a tiny scratch or have the expertise, consider leaving this one to the pros.
+For a professional-looking job, you'll need specialized tools and a lot of time and patience.
+Unless you're just fixing a tiny scratch or you already have the expertise, consider leaving this one to the pros.